onnlucky/hotel/readme.txt

 think about evio doing read/write simultaniously ... two actors? writing to sockets should accept strings too ... place buffer inbetween? actor inside/outside?

+TL_REF_TYPE() should take a tlDir not a Dir and put tl in front, is user api ...

   ----

 ensure task attach/detach is correct, and ready/done etc don't have races ...